aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Summary

 Let's get to know each other better, using Git and GitHub!
-We'll play an icebreaker called Two Truths and a Lie, but instead of sitting around and chatting in person, we're going to use GitHub to chat about what the lie is.
+We'll play an icebreaker called Two Truths and a Lie, but instead of sitting around and chatting in person, we're going to use GitHub to chat about what the lie is. **Be sure to read the instructions very carefully as you work through this exercise** and let a teacher know if you need clarifications.

 ## Release 0: Clone the Repo and Create a Branch